jjneely/carolinarscm.org/content/register.md

 ---
 title: "Registration Information"
-date: 2023-12-29
+date: 2024-12-29
 layout: current
 aliases:
   - /course-information/registration-and-forms/
   - /course-information/repertoire/
 ---

-The 27th annual Royal School of Church Music in America Carolina Summer Choral Residency will be held July 8 - 14, 2024 on the campus of Duke University.
+The 28th annual Royal School of Church Music in America Carolina Summer Choral Residency will be held July 14 - 20, 2025 on the campus of Duke University.
-The Music Director is Nick Quardokus, Canon Organist and Director of Music at Grace Church Cathedral in Charleston, SC.
-We welcome James Kealey, Interim Director of Music/Organist of Third Presbyterian Church in Rochester, NY as the organist.
-The chaplain for this year is Rev. Rita Powell, the Episcopal Chaplain at Harvard.
+Tansy Castledine, Director of Music at Peterborough Cathedral, UK, is this year's Music Director.
+The Residency's Organist is Margaret Harper who is Director of Music at Trinity Episcopal Church in Princeton, NJ.
+The Chaplain is the Reverend Andrew Kryzak who hails from St. John's Episcopal Church in Stamford, CT.

 # Course Staff